 This teaching method encourages us to ask why and to not settle with “I don’t know” as the answer.
 As a result, we learn to ask the more important and impactful questions that spark discussion, discovery, and learning.

 What’s amazing about self-directed learning is that we can adopt it in our own lives.
-Now, how can you become a self-directed learner?

 How to Develop Self-Directed Learning